Edward Hawke, 1st Baron Hawke: Capture of Belle Île

 In an effort to further undermine the French, Pitt had conceived the idea of seizing the island of Belle Île, off the coast of Brittany and asked the navy to prepare for an expedition to take it.
 Hawke made his opposition clear in a letter to Anson, which was subsequently widely circulated.
 Pitt was extremely annoyed by this, considering that Hawke had overstepped his authority.
 Nonetheless, Pitt pressed ahead with the expedition against Belle Île.
 An initial assault in April 1761 was repulsed with heavy loss but, reinforced, the British successfully captured the island in June.
-Although the capture of the island provided another victory for Pitt, and lowered the morale of the French public by showing that the British could now occupy parts of Metropolitan France – Hawke's criticisms of its strategic usefulness were borne out.
+Although the capture of the island provided another victory for Pitt and lowered the morale of the French public by showing that the British could now occupy parts of Metropolitan France, Hawke's criticisms of its strategic usefulness were borne out.
 It was not a useful staging point for further raids on the coast and the French were not especially concerned about its loss, telling Britain during subsequent peace negotiations that they would offer nothing in exchange for it and Britain could keep it if they wished.

 First Lord of the Admiralty

-Hawke then retired from active duty, and became Rear-Admiral of Great Britain on 4 January 1763 and Vice-Admiral of Great Britain on 5 November 1765.
+Hawke then retired from active duty, becoming Rear-Admiral of Great Britain on 4 January 1763 and Vice-Admiral of Great Britain on 5 November 1765.
 He was made First Lord of the Admiralty in the Chatham Ministry in December 1766 and promoted to Admiral of the Fleet on 15 January 1768.
 His appointment drew on his expertise on naval matters, as he did little to enhance the government politically.
 During his time as First Lord, Hawke was successful in bringing the navy's spending under control.
 He also oversaw the mobilisation of the navy during the Falklands Crisis in 1770 and was then succeeded as First Lord by Lord Sandwich in January 1771.

 Hawke was influential in the decision to give Captain James Cook command of his first expedition that left in 1768.
-When at a meeting in the Royal Geographical Society it was suggested that a civilian should lead the expedition Hawke is supposed to have remarked that, he would sooner have his right hand cut off than allow this to happen.
+When at a meeting in the Royal Geographical Society it was suggested that a civilian should lead the expedition, Hawke is supposed to have remarked that he would sooner have his right hand cut off than allow this to happen.
 Cook named a series of prominent places that he came across in the 'New World' after Hawke as a sign of his gratitude.

+Final years

 Hawke was created Baron Hawke "of Towton" (in which Yorkshire parish was situated his residence of Scarthingwell Hall, inherited by his wife) on 20 May 1776.
 Towards the end of his life he had his country house built in Sunbury-on-Thames and lived alternately there and at a rented home in North Stoneham, Hampshire.
-He died at his house in Sunbury-on-Thames on 17 October 1781 and was buried at St. Nicolas' Church, North Stoneham.
+He died at his house in Sunbury-on-Thames on 17 October 1781 and was buried at St Nicolas Church, North Stoneham.